LLMs Meet Long Video: Advancing Long Video Question Answering with An Interactive Visual Adapter in LLMs: Experiments

 \subsection{Main Results}

 We present the performance of the models on four long video QA benchmarks and five short video QA benchmarks.
-In zero-shot long video QA benchmarks, our model achieved state-of-the-art (SOTA) results compared to the previous pure video LLMs, except WildQA.
+In long video QA benchmarks, our model achieved state-of-the-art (SOTA) results compared to the previous pure video LLMs, except WildQA.
 Especially on the LifeQA and Social-IQ 2.0 evaluation datasets, our model achieved significantly higher results, surpassing the previous SOTA accuracy by \textbf{18.0} and \textbf{7.4} percentage points, respectively.
-In zero-shot short video QA benchmarks, our model also demonstrated strong capabilities across some evaluation datasets, especially in procedure understanding.
+In short video QA benchmarks, our model also demonstrated strong capabilities across some evaluation datasets, especially in procedure understanding.
+We analyze the specific performance of WildQA in Appendix~\ref{wildqa_perform}.
 Overall, IVA significantly enhances the capability of LLMs to analyze and interpret long videos, maintaining high-performance levels without compromising the understanding and reasoning abilities of short videos.